 Albert Einstein can help you remember the difference between your conscience and being conscious.

-Quick and Dirty Tip: Picture Albert Einstein—a physicist and mathematician who was interested in both science and philosophy—nagging you to do the right thing.
+The word “conscience” ends with “science”—S-C-I-E-N-C-E—even though it’s not pronounced that way.
+So picture Albert Einstein—a physicist and mathematician who was interested in both science and philosophy—sitting on your shoulder and prodding you to do the right thing.
 The man of science appeals to your conscience.

 That works for me every time, so I hope it works for you.